cadeli/ordrumbox-v2/README.md

 - Programmable grid for note entry and track looping
 - Support for complex polyrhythm and per-track swing settings
 - Precision controls for pitch, volume, and panning per note
+- Retrigger and Euclidean Fill with visual ghost notes (blue for retrigger, yellow for euclidian)
 - Real-time visual feedback with step-by-step playback

 ### Synthesis & Automation
 - Integrated Soft Synth with 3 VCOs, ADSR envelope, and filters
+- AudioWorklet mode for low-latency synthesis when supported
 - LFO modulators for dynamic pitch and volume effects
 - Per-track effects: Reverb and Saturation